Inclusion in our Community

 Take action.
 Join the fight for freedom, liberation and justice.

-Click on the images below to learn more about these exceptional individuals.
+Click the images below to learn more about our community partners.

 Click on one of the images below to see our list of reading, film and video resources.

 Share some more resources with us and we will add it to our list!

 Member Services Manager | Diversity & Inclusion Officer HFX Wanderers